Valorant Aim: The Bayesian Way

 log(p/(1-p)) = beta_i + round·j

 Where beta_i is different for each combination of distance and weapon (i). round is the coefficient associated with the learning as the rounds progressed. j is the round but normalized to the maximum rounds played.
+An uninformative prior is used.

 svg